Chicago Calling - March 13 through November 1, 2020

 - Révolution of the Night : The Enigma of Henry Darger, de Mark Stokes, 2015, 16 min. , vo anglaise, sous-titres français, © Quale Films/Kioko Lerner 2015

 - Lee Godie, Chicago French Impressionist, de Kapra Fleming et Tom Palazzolo, 2020, vo anglaise, sous-titres français, © Pandora lobo estepario Production/Kapra Fleming 2020

-To be downloaded from january 2020 on the "media" page
+To be downloaded on the "media" page

 The exhibition Chicago Calling is accessible to people with reduced mobility.